 - (1) Repeat section 5.6.4 for only the presumptive positive samples with the SCTM markers and with the BHTM markers.
 Recipes for the master mix are the same, except substitute the appropriate primers and probes.
 The PCR program is the same as well.
-Be sure to use silver carp positives for the SCTM marker and bighead positives for the BHTM marker assay. - (2) Repeat section 5.7.3. to assess assay quality before accepting data. - (3) All equipment controls for confirmed positive samples must be extracted with the same method as the samples, and assayed with ACTM 1 and 3, and as in section 5.6.4.
-If any equipment controls test positive, the result for that sample will not be included. - (4) Final confirmed results are in the output file: DataSummary2.csv.
+Be sure to use silver carp positives for the SCTM marker and bighead positives for the BHTM marker assay. - (2) Repeat section 5.7.3. to assess assay quality before accepting data. - (3) All equipment controls for confirmed positive samples must be dried and extracted with the same method as the samples, and assayed with ACTM 1 and 3, and as in section 5.6.4.
+If any equipment controls test positive, the result for that sample will not be included.
+A new hood control is not necessary at this stage. - (4) Final confirmed results are in the output file: DataSummary2.csv.
 This file is formatted so that if sorted by sample ID, the results may be copied and pasted into the case log file.
 Be sure to proof alignment of the paste by checking sample ID numbers randomly the full length of the case. - (5) Notify the eDNA Processing Leader immediately of any cases with confirmed positive results. - (6) Ensure that all raw data, output files from the thermocyclers and data analysis are in the case folder on the LIMS computer.

-5.8 Communication of eDNA Assay Results and field data from WGL to USFWS Midwest Region Leadership
+5.8 Communication of eDNA Assay Results